 - Includes torch and starter consumables

-You get a compact, dual-voltage cutter that’s designed to be easy to live with in a small shop or garage.
-The bright LED display helps you monitor amps and volts while the built-in regulator and post-flow cooling make setup and torch life simpler.
+You get a compact, dual-voltage cutter designed for a small shop or garage.
+The bright LED display helps you monitor settings, while the built-in regulator and post-flow cooling may make setup and torch care easier.

 What People Say

-You’ll notice most users praise the value and cutting ability, especially when running on 220V where it reliably handles thicker steel.
-People commonly like the LED readout and built-in regulator because they reduce guesswork during setup.
-Common caveats are the need for a proper high-amp circuit, short ground leads, and occasional complaints about documentation or nonstandard fittings.
+Users in this product class often praise value and cutting ability, especially when running on 220V.
+They also tend to like LED readouts and built-in regulators because they reduce setup guesswork.
+Common caveats include the need for a proper high-amp circuit, short ground leads, limited documentation, and possible fitting compatibility issues.

 Where It Fits